MIVRC/MLEFGN-PyTorch/README.md

 ##Testing

-Using pre-trained model for training, all test datasets must be pretreatment by  Prepare_TestData_HR_LR.m and all pre-trained model should be put into Test/model/ first.
+All pre-trained model should be put into Test/model/ first.
 Meanwhile, all test image must be put into dataset_name/x1,  like Set12/x1.

 ```python
 ## test MLEFGN